-Just like using an oil with too high a viscosity may lead to problems in Josh’s engine, using an oil with too low a viscosity can have the same result.
+Just like using an oil with too high a viscosity may lead to problems in Brad’s engine, using an oil with too low a viscosity can have the same result.

 Extreme stress and heat add to the challenge.
 Since oil thins as it’s heated, the already-too-thin oil becomes even thinner under extreme heat, worsening the problem.

 Oil that’s too thin can also lead to insufficient oil pressure to properly operate your vehicle’s variable valve timing system, if equipped.
 Low pressure may also result in lifters not staying in contact with cams, causing noise and increased wear.

 Bottom line on using thicker oil or thinner oil

 Using a viscosity one grade higher or lower than what’s recommended for your engine likely won’t do lasting harm.

 But, to alleviate any concerns about engine protection and your vehicle warranty, it’s best to use the viscosity recommended in your owner’s manual.

 If you have questions or concerns, contact AMSOIL Technical Services ([email protected]) to determine the appropriate viscosity for use.